zygos/wd-material/material/3-frameworks/5-deployment/2-Deploying Containers with Cloud Services.md

 If you would search for "aws lightsail deploy container", you would quickly find the [create-container-service-deployment](https://docs.aws.amazon.com/cli/latest/reference/lightsail/create-container-service-deployment.html) aws cli command.
 It has lots of arguments, but primarily it needs to know what is the Ligthsail service name (`--service-name`), which containers it should deploy (`--containers`) and which container will be responsible for routing all public traffic (`--public-endpoint`).
 Specifying the service name is easy, however the other two arguments are a bit more tricky and it is easier to specify them as JSON files, which we will pass to the `aws` cli.

-Create 2 new files in the root of our mini project:
+Create 2 new files in the root of our project:

 `containers.json`, which is a Lightsail-specific file that does pretty much the same job as `docker-compose.yml` for starting up containers: